-- (1) Special communication needs, e.g., telephone, - (2) Special access, e.g., student traffic for those teaching or counseling students, - (3) Special storage, security, and workspace needs, or - (4) Special computer or terminal needs. - c.
+- 1. Special communication needs; - 2.
+Special access needs (e.g., student traffic for those teaching or counseling students); - 3.
+Special storage, security, and/or workspace needs; or - 4.
+Special computer or terminal needs.

+c.
 Office assignments for persons not admitted to the Purdue Graduate School shall be made by the Department Head.

 Authorization from the Graduate Coordinator is needed for key assignment.
 Student offices are furnished.
-Students may not paint, remove or add furniture to the offices.
+Students may not paint, modify fixtures, or add or remove furniture to/from offices.
+Any request for office modification must be approved by the Department Head.

 Office Supplies: Graduate students on research assistantships and sponsored students who have made provisions for research support are provided paper and office supplies to be used in connection with their research.
-The department cannot furnish office supplies for course work or non-research purposes.
+The Department does not furnish office supplies for course work or for non-research purposes.
 Requests for supplies should be made to the student's major professor, who will determine if supplies can be furnished.